raj713335/CORONA_HACKBOOK/README.md

 $ python coronavirus.py
 ```

-## Download The Trained Model From the Following link in case you don't have the computational power to train your model
+## Download The Trained Model From the Following link in case you don't have the computational power to train your model.

 $ url : https://drive.google.com/u/0/uc?id=1112evrjqWlEPw1hkPA44LoVfm_USuys8&export=download